 Does a pressure cooker use Boyle’s Law?
 To a lesser extent, Boyle’s Law influences the pressure cooker but not directly.
 This law allows liquids to heat higher than their normal boiling point because of the higher pressure in the pressure cooker.

 What law explains the mechanisms of a pressure cooker?
 Gay-Lussac’s Law governs the mechanisms of a pressure cooker.
 As temperature increases within the device, pressure increases with it.
-Whether you add or subtract temperature, the pressure follows it or vise versa.
+Whether you add or subtract temperature, the pressure follows it or vice versa.

 What is the gas pressure law?
 Instead of a single law, there are four main laws that dictate the gas pressure laws.
 They include Gay-Lussac’s Law, Charle’s Law, Boyle’s Law, and Avogadro’s Law.